dannywillems/ocaml-for-web-programming/README.md

 Ocaml for web programming
 =========================

-This repository aims to reference existings web programming tools, frameworks and libraries in OCaml.
+This repository aims to reference existing web programming tools, frameworks and libraries in OCaml.
 There are also a list of todo.

 * [Ocaml for web programming](#ocaml-for-web-programming)